Hofstede's cultural dimensions theory: Individual level: cultural dimensions versus individual personalities

-Hofstede acknowledges that the cultural dimensions he identified, as culture and values, are theoretical constructions.
+Hofstede acknowledges that the cultural dimensions he identified, as culture and values, are social constructions, which are the ideas in the world developed by people, and can differ between the different groups and change as time goes by(Burr & Dick, 2017).
 They are tools meant to be used in practical applications.
-Generalizations about one country's culture are helpful but they have to be regarded as such, i.e. as guidelines for a better understanding.
+Generalizations about one country’s culture are helpful, but they have to be regarded just as guidelines, and they do not necessarily apply to everyone.
 They are group-level dimensions which describe national averages which apply to the population in its entirety.
-Hofstede's cultural dimensions enable users to distinguish countries but are not about differences between members of societies.
-They don't necessarily define individuals' personalities.
-National scores should never be interpreted as deterministic for individuals.
 For example, a Japanese person can be very comfortable in changing situations whereas on average, Japanese people have high uncertainty avoidance.
 There are still exceptions to the rule.
 Hofstede's theory can be contrasted with its equivalence at individual level: the trait theory about human personality.